-- 4.1 To be eligible for an exceptional circumstances grant, the applicant must: - a) be a small business owner; - b) hold an Australian Business Number (ABN) and have held that ABN at the time of the eligible disaster; - c) own a small business located in the defined disaster area for the eligible disaster that has suffered direct damage as a result of the eligible disaster; - d) have been engaged in carrying on the small business when affected by the eligible disaster; - e) be primarily responsible for meeting the costs claimed in the application; and - f) intend to re-establish the small business in the defined disaster area for the eligible disaster. - 4.2 An applicant may also be eligible for an exceptional circumstances grant if both of the following apply: - a) the small business is located outside the defined disaster area for the eligible disaster but is operated at least sometimes on a regular basis in the area; and - b) plant or equipment of the small business situated in the defined disaster area has been damaged as a result of the eligible disaster.
+- 4.1 To be eligible for an exceptional circumstances grant, the applicant must: - a) be a non-profit organisation; - b) have a non-profit organisation located in the defined area for the eligible disaster and have suffered direct damage as a result of the eligible disaster; - c) have been engaged in carrying on the non-profit organisation when affected by the eligible disaster; - d) be primarily responsible for meeting the costs claimed in the application; - e) be unable to repair or replace assets directly damaged as a result of the eligible disaster from the applicant's own resources without assistance under the scheme; and - f) intend to re-establish the organisation in the defined disaster area for the eligible disaster. - 4.2 An applicant may also be eligible for an exceptional circumstances grant if both of the following apply: - a) The non-profit organisation is located outside the defined disaster area for the eligible disaster but carried on at least sometimes on a regular basis in the area. - b) Plant or equipment of the non-profit organisation situated in the defined disaster area has been damaged as a result of the eligible disaster.

-5. Eligible separate business
+5. Eligible separate operation

-- 5.1 Applicants who operate more than one small business, for example under a single ABN at separate locations, may apply for assistance for each eligible separate business up to the maximum amount of assistance available for the relevant defined disaster area and determined by the establishment notice. - 5.2 When determining an application on this basis QRIDA may consider (but is not limited to): - a) the staffing arrangement of the separate business; - b) whether the separate business has its own plant, equipment or stock; - c) the accounting and insurance arrangements of the separate business; - d) whether the separate business operates under its own trading name; - e) the commercial viability and autonomy of each business.
+- 5.1 Applicants who operate more than one non-profit organisation, for example at separate locations, may apply for assistance for each eligible separate operation up to the maximum amount of assistance available for the relevant defined disaster area and determined by the establishment notice. - 5.2 When determining an application on this basis QRIDA may consider (but is not limited to): - a) the staffing arrangements of the separate operation; - b) the accounting and insurance arrangements of the separate operation; - c) whether the separate operation operates under its own trading name; - d) the financial independence and autonomy of the separate operation.